 Amine oxidase, copper containing 3 (AOC3), or vascular adhesion protein-1 (VAP-1), is an endothelial glycoprotein which mediates leukocyte trafficking from blood stream to sites of inflammation.
-It is normally stored in intracellular granules within endothelial cells, but in inflamed tissue it is rapidly translocated onto the luminal surface, and its expression is upregulated.
+VAP-1 is normally stored in intracellular granules within endothelial cells, but in inflamed tissue it is rapidly translocated onto the luminal surface, and its expression is upregulated.
 Also in certain cancers VAP-1 is found on endothelial cell surfaces is typical in certain cancers.
 In addition to the endothelial cells, VAP-1 is also expressed in normal smooth muscle cells and adipocytes.

-VAP-1 is unique among the leukocyte homing associated molecules as it is not only an adhesin, but also an enzyme (member of semicarbazide-sensitive amine oxidase, SSAO, family) that catalyzes oxidative deamination of primary amines, like monoamine oxidases (MAO-A and MAO-B), and produces H2O2, aldehyde, and ammonium (Salmi & Jalkanen, 2001 and 2005).
+VAP-1 is unique among the leukocyte homing associated molecules as it is not only an adhesin, but also an enzyme (member of semicarbazide-sensitive amine oxidase, SSAO, family) that catalyses oxidative deamination of primary amines, like monoamine oxidases (MAO-A and MAO-B), and produces H2O2, aldehyde, and ammonium (Salmi & Jalkanen, 2001 and 2005).
 Deamination products may induce β-amyloid aggregation, which can be seen in atherosclerotic plaques.

 VAP-1 also exists as a soluble form (sVAP-1), which is constantly formed by proteolytic shedding, and is a prognostic biomarker (Aalto et al., 2014). sVAP-1 is enzymatically active, and can bind VAP-1 ligands.